 - The capability of gathering information

 - Content delivery mechanism

 - Seamless integration with a back-end datastore

 - Ability to customize level to customer’s needs

 Once you have these elements in place, you can create and use a captive portal to your advantage.

 Benefits of Captive Portals

-- Stops users from hogging bandwidth— sers can hog bandwidth when on the network and slow your system if you’re not careful.
+- Stops users from hogging bandwidth— users can hog bandwidth when on the network and slow your system if you’re not careful.
 To prevent this, businesses often create a customized plan that places restrictions on things like the number and size of files they can download per session.

 - Generates revenue — Captive portals can provide a direct means of generating revenue.
-Some businesses, for example, have guests pay for their usage, when they log-in or use the portal as a billboard and sell ad space to other companies.
+Some businesses, for example, have guests pay for their usage when they log-in or use the portal as a billboard and sell ad space to other companies.